 AIAA SciTech Forum 2020

-Dr. Lewis attended the Massachusetts Institute of Technology, where he received a Bachelor of Science degree in aeronautics and astronautics, Bachelor of Science degree in earth and planetary science (1984), and both a Master of Science degree (1985) and a Doctor of Science degree (1988) in aeronautics and astronautics.
-He is the author of more than 300 technical publications and has been an adviser to more than 60 graduate students.
-He has also served on various advisory boards for NASA, the Defense Department, and the Air Force, including two terms on the Air Force Scientific Advisory Board.
+Dr. Lewis attended the Massachusetts Institute of Technology, where he received his Bachelor of Science in Aeronautics and Astronautics, Bachelor of Science in Earth and Planetary Science (1984), and Master of Science (1985) and Doctor of Science (1988) in Aeronautics and Astronautics.
+He is the author of more than 320 publications and has been an adviser to more than 60 graduate students.
+In addition, he has served on various boards for NASA and DoD, including two terms on the Air Force Scientific Advisory Board.